ionic-team/ionic-docs/versioned_docs/version-v6/developing/keyboard.md

 Since `inputmode` is a global attribute, it can be used on Ionic components such as `ion-input` and `ion-textarea` in addition to regular input elements.

 Inputs that _require_ a certain data type should use the `type` attribute instead.
 For example, inputs that require an email should use `type="email"` rather than specifying an `inputmode.` This is because the data that will be entered is always going to be in the form of an email.
-On the other hand, if the input accepts an email or a username, using `inputmode=”email”` is appropriate because the data being entered is not always going to be an email address.
+On the other hand, if the input accepts an email or a username, using `inputmode=”email”` is inappropriate because the data being entered is not always going to be an email address.

 For a list of accepted values, see the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode" target="_blank" rel="noreferrer">inputmode Documentation</a>.